 Hiring a full time employee to specialize in state and federal grant writing could provide more opportunities and funding sources to the town.
 This would take the burden of department heads, and the town would join the growing list of communities in the county that employ a grant writer.

-Creating bike lanes on the town's major roads will help the town to make a meaningful impact on reducing carbon emissions.
+Maintaining our roads and improving our crosswalks are my top priority.
+In addition creating bike lanes on the town's major roads will help the town to make a meaningful impact on reducing carbon emissions.
 With the passage of the MBTA community zoning, bike lanes are needed more than ever to help our residents have accessibility to MBTA stations.
+Crosswalks all over town and near the train stations are in very poor condition, and I will make sure these are maintained properly.
+Current leadership is neglecting our infrastructure.

 Canton needs to implement a code of conduct for all elected officials and committee members, so town officials know what behavior is expected.